KennethEhmsen/create-divi-extension/.github/ISSUE_TEMPLATE.md

 Push to GitHub and paste the link here.

-By doing this, you're helping the Create React App contributors a big time!
+By doing this, you're helping the Create Divi Extension contributors a big time!
 Demonstrable issues gets fixed faster.